benxiaoliu/notes/necessary knowledge.md

 transform HTTP message through TCP the server dealt with the request and return corresponding response through TCP connection browser cache response resource, parse and render response

+concurrency
+===
+In computer science, concurrency is the ability of different parts or units of a program, algorithm, or problem to be executed out-of-order or in partial order, without affecting the final outcome.
+This allows for parallel execution of the concurrent units, which can significantly improve overall speed of the execution in multi-processor and multi-core systems.
+In more technical terms, concurrency refers to the decomposability property of a program, algorithm, or problem into order-independent or partially-ordered components or units.